allegroai/clearml-docs/docs/webapp/webapp_profile.md

 * List of [pool links](#connecting-profiles-to-pools)
 * <img src="/docs/latest/icons/ico-queued-jobs.svg" alt="Queued jobs" className="icon size-md space-sm" /> - Number of currently pending jobs
 * <img src="/docs/latest/icons/ico-running-jobs" alt="Running jobs" className="icon size-md space-sm" /> - Number of currently running jobs
 * Number of resource policies.
-Click to open resource policy list and order of queuing priority.
+Click to open resource policy list and to order queuing priority.

 ### Example  Workflow

-Assume 16 GPUs are available, spread across a local H100 and additional bare metal servers, as well as on AWS (managed by an autoscaler): 8 resources are available in the H100 resource pool and in the Bare Metal pool:
+You have GPUs spread across a local H100 and additional bare metal servers, as well as on AWS (managed by an autoscaler).
+Assume that currently most of your resources are already assigned to jobs, and only 16 resources are available: 8 in the
+H100 resource pool and 8 in the Bare Metal pool:

 ![Example resource pools](../img/resource_example_pools.png)